 We used these bunker swaps as an economic hedge to reduce the risk on bunker price differentials.
 Our bunker swaps do not qualify as cash flow hedges for accounting purposes and therefore gains or losses are recognized in earnings.
 Bunker swaps are treated as assets/liabilities until they are settled.
-During the years ended December 31, 2021 and 2022, we entered into a number of bunker swaps.
-For the years ended December 31, 2021 and 2022, we incurred net losses of \$1.0 million and \$4.5 million respectively.
-As of December 31, 2021 and 2022, the fair value of our outstanding bunker swaps was a net liability of \$0.2 million and an asset of \$0.3 million, respectively.
+During the years ended December 31, 2022 and 2023, we entered into a number of bunker swaps.
+For the years ended December 31, 2022 we incurred net losses of \$4.5 million whereas for the year ended December 31, 2023, we incurred net gain of \$0.1 million.
+As of December 31, 2022 and 2023, the fair value of our outstanding bunker swaps was a net asset of \$0.3 million and a liability of \$0.3 million, respectively.

-A hypothetical 10.0% immediate and uniform increase in all bunker prices from the prices in effect as of December 31, 2022, would have increased our loss and decreased the fair value of our outstanding bunker swaps by approximately \$0.1 million, resulting to bunker swaps derivatives asset of \$0.2 million.
+A hypothetical 10.0% immediate and uniform increase in all bunker prices from the prices in effect as of December 31, 2023, would have increased our loss and the fair value of our outstanding bunker swaps by approximately \$0.3 million, resulting to bunker swaps derivatives liability of \$0.6 million.